MarkWattsBoomi/TreeView/README.md

 * PARENT_ID tells the tree the parent node's primary key
 * ITEM_NAME is the text used to display in the tree
 * ITEM_DESCRIPTION is shown as the tree item's tooltip
+* ITEM_STATUS is used to control the item's functionality, "LOCKED", "DISABLED" will prevent any buttons or context menu being shown and will add a class "TV_" + status to the node

 ```javascript
 {